Push/Pull logoPush/Pull

 • PRO removes that ceiling: Strong help pages describe PRO as unlocking unlimited templates plus advanced charts, plate calculator, and warm-up calculator features.

-• Apple Watch support still matters: Strong keeps Apple Watch support, Apple Health sync, widgets, and cloud backup in its public free-friendly positioning.
+• Apple Watch support still matters: Strong keeps Apple Watch support, Apple Health integration, and Cloud Sync in its public free-friendly positioning.

 The simplest way to read Strong's free tier is this: workout logs stay open, but templates are the bottleneck.
 Once you need more than three saved routines, you either trim your training structure, pay for Strong PRO, or move to an app without that ceiling.